 Euathlus sp.
-'Tigre Esmeralda' (Chilean Emerald Tiger) 0.5-0.75"
+'Tigre Esmeralda' (Chilean Emerald Tiger Tarantula) 0.5-0.75"

-Pickup available at Home Office
+Pickup currently unavailable at Home Office

 This is one of the rarest species in the world, and one of the most gorgeous!
 This is the TRUE emerald tiger.
 Many people sell E. tigre costera as the emerald tiger since they also have green, but this is not accurate.